Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 Emotional Climate

-Perhaps most crucial is the emotional atmosphere of the learning environment.
+The emotional climate of the learning environment is perhaps the most important.
 A positive emotional climate is characterized by:

 • Warm, responsive relationships between educators and children